ISUgenomics/bioinformatics-workbook/dataAnalysis/nextflow/02_creatingAworkflow.md

 path(queryFile) from queryFile_ch
 ```

 And we can swap out `$params.query` with `$queryFile`.
-Some of you readers may be wondering why we would do this if it does the exactly the same thing?
-The answer to this is that with processes that can accept a channel as input we have greater control to parallelize the execution of the process on the data as we will see in the next lesson.
+Some of the readers may be wondering why we would do this if it does the exactly the same thing?
+The answer is that with processes that can accept a channel as input we have greater control to parallelize the execution of the process on the data as we will see in the next lesson.

 <details><summary>main.nf</summary>